oVirt/ovirt-site/source/release/4.1.0/index.html.md

 ##### Team: Network

  - [BZ 1317447](https://bugzilla.redhat.com/1317447) <b>[RFE] Ability to choose new Mac address from pool when importing VMs from data storage domain.</b><br>Feature: <br>The feature allows a user to request oVirt to assign a new MAC address in the flow of importing a VM from a data storage domain (Disaster recovery) and the current MAC address is bad.<br><br>Reason: <br>Importing a VM with a bad MAC address might cause MAC collision in the target LAN.<br>A MAC address would be considered as "bad" when it is in use already in the target oVirt cluster or it is out of the range of the mac pool of the target cluster.<br><br>Result: <br>A user is able to request oVirt to assign a new MAC address in the flow of importing a VM from a data storage domain.
- - [BZ 1277675](https://bugzilla.redhat.com/1277675) <b>[RFE] Ability to change network information in a VM import from storage domain in DR scenario</b><br>
+ - [BZ 1277675](https://bugzilla.redhat.com/1277675) <b>[RFE] Ability to change network information in a VM import from storage domain in DR scenario</b><br>Feature: <br>The feature enables to map external vnic profiles that are defined on the imported VM to the ones that are present in the cluster the VM is going to be imported to.<br><br>Reason: <br>The current solutions exchanges all external vNic profiles that are not present in the target cluster by the empty profile, which makes such imported VM lack network functionality.<br><br>Result: <br>After importing a VM from a data domain (disaster recovery flow), it is configured properly according to the vNic profiles that are defined in the cluster, the VM was imported to.
- - [BZ 1226206](https://bugzilla.redhat.com/1226206) <b>[RFE] Ability to choose new Mac address from pool when importing VMs from data storage domain.</b><br>
+ - [BZ 1226206](https://bugzilla.redhat.com/1226206) <b>[RFE] Ability to choose new Mac address from pool when importing VMs from data storage domain.</b><br>Feature: <br>The feature allows a user to request oVirt to assign a new MAC address in the flow of importing a VM from a data storage domain (Disaster recovery) and the current MAC address is bad.<br><br>Reason: <br>Importing a VM with a bad MAC address might cause MAC collision in the target LAN.<br>A MAC address would be considered as "bad" when it is in use already in the target oVirt cluster or it is out of the range of the mac pool of the target cluster.<br><br>Result: <br>A user is able to request oVirt to assign a new MAC address in the flow of importing a VM from a data storage domain.
  - [BZ 994283](https://bugzilla.redhat.com/994283) <b>[RFE] Per cluster MAC address pool</b><br>Feature: <br><br>MAC Pool association was altered, so that it's possible to attach different MAC Pool to each individual cluster.<br><br>Reason: <br>Future demise of DataCenter concept.<br><br>Result: <br>Done.
  - [BZ 1038550](https://bugzilla.redhat.com/1038550) <b>[RFE] RHEV-M portal should highlight primary interface in bond configured using 'primary' option in custom mode.</b><br>-

 ##### Team: SLA

  - [BZ 1404660](https://bugzilla.redhat.com/1404660) <b>VM affinity: enforcement mechanism adjustments</b><br>This feature adds rule enforcement support for VM to host affinity.
 VM to host affinity groups require the affinity rule enforcer to handle them in addition to the existing enforcement of VM to VM affinity.
 The rule enforcer will now be able to find VM to host affinity violations and choose a VM to migrate according to these violations.
- - [BZ 1392393](https://bugzilla.redhat.com/1392393) <b>[RFE] Soft host to VM affinity support</b><br>Feature: Support for VM to host affinity was added, enabling to create affinity groups for VMs to be associated with designated hosts.
-VM to VM affinity can be disabled/enabled by request.<br>For detailed information please visit - <br><br>http://www.ovirt.org/develop/release-management/features/sla/soft-host-to-vm-affinity-support/<br><br>https://bugzilla.redhat.com/show_bug.cgi?id=1404660<br><br>Reason: There are several reasons VM to host affinity can be useful -<br>hosts with specific hardware are needed by certain VMs, certain set of VMs form a logical management unit should run on a certain set of hosts for SLA or management (e.g. a separate rack for each customer), VMs with licensed software must run on specific physical machines,avoid scheduling VMs to hosts that need to be decommissioned or upgraded,etc.<br> <br>Result: VM to host affinity groups can be created (currently via rest) with the applicable new policy units and rule enforcer manager handling them.
+ - [BZ 1392393](https://bugzilla.redhat.com/1392393) <b>[RFE] Soft host to VM affinity support</b><br>Support for virtual machine to host affinity has been added.
+This enables users to create affinity groups for virtual machines to be associated with designated hosts.
+Virtual machine host affinity can be disabled or enabled on request.<br><br>Virtual machine to host affinity is useful in the following scenarios:<br>- Hosts with specific hardware are required by certain virtual machines.<br>- Virtual machines that form a logical management unit can be run on a certain set of hosts for SLA or management.
+For example a separate rack for each customer.<br>- Virtual machines with licensed software must run on specific physical machines to avoid scheduling virtual machines to hosts that need to be decommissioned or upgraded.
  - [BZ 1392418](https://bugzilla.redhat.com/1392418) <b>[RFE] - improve usability of global maintenance buttons for HE environments.</b><br>The user experience for HA global maintenance has been improved in the UI by moving the options to a more logical location, and providing a visual indication about the current state of HA global maintenance for a given host.<br><br>The "Enable HA Global Maintenance" and "Disable HA Global Maintenance" buttons are now displayed on the right-click menu for hosts instead of virtual machines, and reflect the global maintenance state of the host by disabling the button matching the host's current HA global maintenance state.<br><br>The previous method of displaying the options for virtual machines was unintuitive, additionally both the enable and disable options remained available regardless of whether or not the host was in HA global maintenance mode.
  - [BZ 1392407](https://bugzilla.redhat.com/1392407) <b>[RFE] - HE hosts should have indicators and a way to filter them from the rest of the hosts.</b><br>
  - [BZ 1392412](https://bugzilla.redhat.com/1392412) <b>[RFE] - HE storage should have a indicator.</b><br>